-With regard to Implementation Action 6B, the changes proposed were considered significant enough to warrant further assessment.
+Group 15 Overall preferred strategy for residual waste treatment.
+Implementation Action 6B, was updated from the original Mayor's Draft NLJWS and the changes proposed were considered significant enough to warrant further assessment.
 Previously the old wording of 6B had been considered to be broadly in line with the preferred residual treatment option (the Procurement Scenario) which had been assessed under the Options Appraisal reported in Appendix C. The modified wording of 6B differs somewhat from the Procurement Scenario approach in that it gives preference for processing residual waste not recycled or composted after 2014 to advanced conversion technologies that are the best overall option (taking account of a range of factors).
-The

-Procurement Scenario focuses on a reference project based on conventional Energy from Waste as this is currently proven at the scale, cost and efficiency necessary for delivery of the Procurement Scenario.
+The Procurement Scenario focuses on a reference project based on conventional Energy from Waste as this is currently proven at the scale, cost and efficiency necessary for delivery of the Procurement Scenario.

-The results of this assessment have been incorporated into Appendix F as an additional assessment matrix under the heading -15 Overall preferred strategy for residual waste treatment.
+The results of this assessment have been incorporated into Appendix F as an additional assessment matrix under the heading - 15 Overall preferred strategy for residual waste treatment.

 The outcome of this assessment is that the Action performs well against a number of the objectives.
 No negative effects are likely.
-Overall there are likely to be significant positive effects on objective 10 maximising re-use, recycling and recovery, objective 11 minimising resource consumption and objective 10 on addressing climate change.
+Overall there are likely to be significant positive effects on objective 7 addressing the causes of climate change, objective 10 maximising re-use, recycling and recovery and objective 11 minimising resource consumption.
 Clearly the action allows for a potential range of waste treatment options to come forward through the procurement process.
 Minor positive effects are recorded for objective 1 on enhancing biodiversity, objective 2 maximising health and well being, objective 4 on improving air quality, objective 9, minimising the production of waste and objective 17 on the economy.
 For the remaining objective the effects are generally uncertain as the location and nature of the facilities and how they will be developed is not known at this stage.